-The other predominant original material used in Wood Acres roofing in the newer section of the community (built after World War II) was cement asbestos shingles.
+Another original material used in our area roofing was cement asbestos shingles, commonly seen in many Bell splits and ramblers built in the '50's.
 Even the word "asbestos" freaks out a certain segment of the buying public.
 I owned a house with this kind of roof on Woodacres Dr. for 15 years and the roof is still there and going strong.
 Stuart & Maury manages that home for rent and the roof continues, at age 57, to perform perfectly.
 There are ill-informed inspectors out there who will tell the public that this material has a life expectancy of 40 years.
 This has been definitively proven wrong.
 Fletcher Roofing told me recently that they think this material may fairly last 70-90 years with routine care and maintenance.
-I have seen dozens of cement asbestos shingle roofs needlessly replaced over the years in Wood Acres.
-They weather poorly, don't always look that great, and are subject to problems if they are walked on by careless service providers like painters, cable guys, chimney people etc. But these roofs are defended by knowledgeable inspectors, who often state that an original cement roof may well outlast the brand new asphalt replacement roof next door!
+I have seen dozens of cement asbestos shingle roofs needlessly replaced over the years in Wood Acres and Springfield/ Westwood.
+They weather poorly, don't always look that great, and are subject to problems if they are walked on by careless service providers like painters, cable guys, chimney people etc. But these roofs are defended by knowledgeable inspectors , who often state that an original cement roof may well outlast the brand new asphalt replacement roof next door!